saraspotey2-debug/Experiment-4/README.md

 12. If we create a list, we can convet that list into set by creating another set.
 Syntax-set(Name_of_the_list)

 # Algorithm-1
-1.Start.
+1. Start.

-2.To create a list.
+2. To create a list.

-3.To store the list in another set using set.
+3. To store the list in another set using set.

-4.To print the set.
+4. To print the set.

-5.End.
+5. End.

 # Algorithm-2
 1. Start.